CivicDataLab/old-website/all_collections/_members/apoorv.md

 email: mailto:apoorv@civicdatalab.in
 ---

 Apoorv is the data strategist for the team.
-A wish he has is to be the person with theleast carbon footprint on this planet.
+A wish he has is to be the person with the least carbon footprint on this planet.
 He is currently working on building the JusticeHub, a collaborative legal data platform.